Giovanni Benedetto Platti

-Giovanni Benedetto Platti (born possibly 9 July 1697 (according to other sources 1690, 1692, 1700) in Padua, belonging to Venice at the time; died 11 January 1763 in Würzburg) was an Italian Baroque composer and oboist.
+Giovanni Benedetto Platti was born possibly 9 July 1697 (according to other sources 1690, 1692, 1700) in Padua, then belonging to Venice.
+He was an Italian Baroque composer and oboist.
+He died 11 January 1763 in Würzburg.

 Life

 Platti studied music in Italy (mostly singing, the oboe and the violin).
-While he was still in Italy (until 1722), he probably saw the recently invented fortepiano and a few of his keyboard solo sonatas and concertos might have been composed for it instead of the harpsichord but this point is debatable.
-In the chamber works (duets and trios) the harpsichord is clearly the instrument required.
+While in Italy, where he stayed until 1722, he probably saw the recently invented fortepiano; a few of his keyboard solo sonatas and concertos might have been composed for it instead of the harpsichord, but this point is debatable.
+In his chamber works (duets and trios), the harpsichord is clearly the instrument required.
 No "piano" or "forte" indications are on Platti's keyboard parts in his concertos for harpsichord and strings, though.
 Also, the extension of at least one of these concertos asks for a D that is beyond Cristofori's instrument's compass (4 octaves CC to c4).